Bordered Heegaard Floer homology: Invariance and pairing: A-infty structures

-In Section~\ref{subsec:TypeDModules}, we introduce a further algebraic structure which naturally gives rise to an $\Ainf$-module, which we call a \emph{type $D$ structure}.
-We also give an explicit construction of the $\Ainf$ tensor product, when one of the two factors is induced from a type $D$ structure.
-This material is apparently new.
+In Section~\ref{sec:TypeDModules}, we introduce a further algebraic structure which naturally gives rise to a module, which we call a \emph{type $D$ structure}.
+In Section~\ref{sec:DT}, we also give an explicit and smaller construction of the $\Ainf$ tensor product when one of the two factors is induced from a type $D$ structure.
+Although type $D$ structures have appeared in various guises elsewhere (see Example~\ref{ex:FreeModule} and Remark~\ref{rmk:OtherTypeDs}), this tensor product is apparently new.
 As the name suggests, the type~$D$ module of a bordered three-manifold comes from a type~$D$ structure.

 Finally, in Section~\ref{sec:grad-non-comm} we introduce gradings of differential graded algebras or $\Ainf$ algebras with values in a non-commutative group.